 1. Love vs. Fear

-They do the things they do because of the meaning it brings into their lives and because it gives their lives a sense of purpose.
+They don’t indulge in the rat race, because they prefer purpose over-ambition.
+A purpose helps you unfold the rich meaning of life.
 They understand that “Doing what you love is the cornerstone of having abundance in your life” as Wayne Dyer says.

 6. Praising vs. Criticizing